tokamak-network/Tokamak-zk-EVM-playgrounds/packages/playground-hub/README.md

 14. Next, run backend/prove, and you will see **backend/verify** become activated.
 By running verify, you can see the final result of how the Ethereum transaction you selected is analyzed by the Tokamak-zk-EVM.
     ![Program Loading Screen](./assets/images/5-17-1.png)
     ![Program Initial Screen](./assets/images/5-17.png)

+    **Pro tip:** The prove process is the marathon of our playground! 🏃‍♂️ It's the longest step in the entire pipeline, so grab a coffee ☕ and watch the processing modal change through different stages - it's like watching a progress bar that actually tells you what's happening behind the scenes.
+Each modal change means we're one step closer to that sweet verification result!

 15. After backend/prove completes, the water tank will change based on the generated proof and its verification result.
 If the proof was generated correctly and verified successfully, the tank will fill with blue water along with the number **1**, signifying "True".
 This indicates that the Tokamk-zk-EVM has operated correctly.
     ![Program Initial Screen](./assets/images/5-18.png)
     15-1.
 If it did not operate correctly or an issue occurred, the tank will fill with white water along with the number 0, signifying "False".
 In this case, there may be an issue with the Tokamak-zk-EVM, so please report it using Section 6 below!